hatrcode/venped-frontend-challenge/README.md

 # VENPED Code Challenge

+This project is made with React, Tailwind CSS, and Material UI.

-This project displays data fetched from GraphQL test server and additional functionalities such as sorting, filtering, searching and pagination.
+It displays data fetched from GraphQL test server and additional functionalities, including:

+- sorting
+- filtering
+- searching
+- pagination.

+The system also offers multi-language selection.

 ## Project setup